Arrow-Ghost/PRO-C21/README.md

 # PRO-C21
-For Safety of ears sound is removed
+For Safety of ears ,sound is removed